MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - Improved reliability of switching video between remote participants.
 - Improved stability for loading 3D models.
 - Improved rendering quality that more closely matches the GLTF specification for 3D models.
+- Improved lighting quality and calculations, reducing flare/gloss on lit surfaces.
+Models in the HoloLens will more closely align visually with their representation in common viewers like 3D Viewer.
+- Improved OneDrive content loading in slates, resolving conditions that could cause load errors in rare conditions.

 ## December 8, 2022